cyberway/golos.contracts/docs/en-US/rewards_definition.md

 };
 ```
 **Parameters:**
-  * `message_id` — identifier of the post for which the paid share of reward is setting.
-The parameter contains the fields: `author` — author name of the post, `permlink` — unique name of the post within publications of this author.
+  * `message_id` — identifier of the post.
-  * `rewardweight` — the paid share of reward for the post taking into account the imposed fine.
-This parameter is an integer value.
-The weight of the paid share is calculated to one hundredth of a percent.
-The value «10000» corresponds to «100 %».
+  * `rewardweight` — the paid share (in percent) of reward for the post taking into account the imposed fine.

-The `rewardweight` event shows a share (as a percentage) of reward for a post, which will be paid with taking into account the fine imposed on the author.

 The activity of each author is limited, that is, the author can publish only a certain number of posts within a specified time interval.
 If the author’s activity does not exceed the limit, this author is not charged a penalty and the parameter `rewardweight` takes the value of 100 %.
 Otherwise, for each extra publication, the author will be dynamically charged a fine in the amount of from 0 to 100 %.
 Accordingly, the value of `rewardweight` for each extra publication will be reduced by the amount of the fine.

+The `rewardweight` event is dispatched only in case of a penalty, at 100 % reward it is not dispatched.

-### The poststate event
+### poststate
 The `poststate` event structure contains data about current state of a post.
 ```cpp
 struct post_event {